PaddlePaddle/Paddle/python/paddle/fluid/contrib/slim/tests/QAT_mkldnn_int8_readme.md

 ### Commands to reproduce benchmark

 #### Image classification
-You can run `qat_int8_image_classification_comparison.py` with the following arguments to reproduce the accuracy result on ResNet50.
-The difference of command line between the QAT1.0 MKL-DNN and QAT2.0 MKL-DNN is that we use the option `--qat2` to enable QAT2.0 MKL-DNN, and the `--quantized_ops` option to indicate which operators are to be quantized.
+You can use the `qat_int8_image_classification_comparison.py` script to reproduce the accuracy result on ResNet50.
+The difference between commands usedin the QAT1.0 MKL-DNN and QAT2.0 MKL-DNN is that for QAT2.0 MKL-DNN two additional options are required: the `--qat2` option to enable QAT2.0 MKL-DNN, and the `--quantized_ops` option with a comma-separated list of operators to be quantized.
 To perform the QAT2.0 MKL-DNN performance test, the environment variable `OMP_NUM_THREADS=1` and `--batch_size=1` option should be set.
 >*QAT1.0*

 - Accuracy benchmark command on QAT1.0 models